 It is our belief that the designers of the look-back penalties had other agendas besides youth smoking --- a desire to further raise cigarette taxes and to punish the most profitable manufacturers.
-The badly flawed design of these provisions relates to the political expediency of casting them in terms of their impact on youth smoking.
+The badly flawed design of these provisions relates to the political decision to cast them in terms of their impact on youth smoking.